Recognising Choking and When to Act

 Complete Blockage

-- Inability to speak, cough, or breathe
+- Inability to speak, make any sound, cough, or breathe

 - Silent gasping or no sound at all